Yowamushi Pedal

 Yowamushi Pedal (弱虫ペダル, Yowamushi Pedaru) is a Japanese manga series written and illustrated by Wataru Watanabe.
-It began serialization in the 12th issue of Akita Shoten’s shōnen manga magazine Weekly Shōnen Champion in 2008.
-The series has been compiled into 96 tankōbon volumes in June 2025.
-The manga has been licensed in North America by Yen Press in 2015.
+It began serialization in the 12th issue of Akita Shoten's shōnen manga magazine Weekly Shōnen Champion in 2008.
+The series has been compiled into 100 tankōbon volumes as of May 2026.
+The manga has been licensed in North America by Yen Press since 2015.

 An anime television series adaptation aired from October 2013 to July 2014, followed by a second season aired from October 2014 to March 2015, a third season aired from January to June 2017, a fourth season aired from January to June 2018, and a fifth season premiered in October 2022.
 The first three seasons have been licensed by Discotek Media in North America in 2014.
 A live-action television drama adaptation aired in August 2016.
 A live-action film adaptation was released on August 14, 2020.

 By September 2022, Yowamushi Pedal had over 28 million copies in circulation, making it one of the best-selling manga series.
 In 2015, the manga won the Best Shōnen Manga award at the 39th Kodansha Manga Awards.